JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 ```

 We use `-target` argument of the `konanc` to specify the platform.
 It is also
-helpful to use `-output` to clearly
+helpful to use `-output` to clearly instruct
-the compiler on where to create the compiled binary, e.g. to build for `iphone` target on macOS:
+the compiler on where to create the compiled binary.
+The following command line builds sources on macOS for `iphone` target:

     konanc -target iphone -output bin/iphone main.kt